-FOR FURTHER INFORMATION CONTACT: Deborah C. Murphy, Attorney, Office of the General Counsel, Pension Benefit Guaranty Corporation, 1200 K Street, NW., Washington, DC 20005-4026, 202- 326-4024.
+FOR FURTHER INFORMATION CONTACT:

+Deborah C. Murphy, Attorney, Office of the General Counsel, Pension Benefit Guaranty Corporation, 1200 K Street, NW., Washington, DC 20005-4026, 202- 326-4024.
 (For TTY/TDD users, call the Federal relay service toll-free at 1-800- 877-8339 and ask to be connected to 202-326-4024.)

 SUPPLEMENTARY INFORMATION: An agency may not conduct or sponsor, and a person is not required to respond to, a collection of information unless it displays a currently valid OMB control number.
-OMB has approved and issued control numbers for the collections of information, described below, in the PBGC's regulations relating to multiemployer plans.
-(The regulations may be accessed on the PBGC's web site at http://www.pbgc.gov.)
-The PBGC is requesting that OMB extend its approval of these collections of information for three years.
-Comments should identify the specific part number(s) of the regulation(s) they relate to.
+OMB has approved and issued control numbers for the collections of information, described below, in the

+PBGC's regulations relating to multiemployer plans.
+The PBGC intends to request that OMB extend its approval of these collections of information for three years.